utkarshdeep/qian256.github.io/README.md

 # My Blog

-Recording pieces of code and life. [http://longqian.me](http://longqian.me)
+My piece to the science community and for life. [https://utkarshdeep.github.io/](https://utkarshdeep.github.io/)

 ### Theme

-The theme is forked from [hyde](https://github.com/poole/hyde).
+The theme is forked from [qian256](https://github.com/qian256/qian256.github.io).

 ### License